Disappearance of Timmothy Pitzen

-On May 11, 2011, six-year-old American boy Timmothy James Pitzen (/ˈpɪtsən/) was dropped off at school in Aurora by his father James Pitzen.
+On May 11, 2011, six-year-old American boy Timmothy James Pitzen (/ˈpɪtsən/) was dropped off at school in Aurora, Illinois, by his father James Pitzen.
 He was picked up shortly after by his mother, Amy Fry-Pitzen, who took him on a three-day trip to various amusement and water parks.
-Fry-Pitzen's body was subsequently found in a motel room in the city of Rockford, Illinois, having died by suicide, with a note stating that Timmothy was safe, but would never be found.
+Fry-Pitzen's body was subsequently found in a motel room in the city of Rockford, Illinois, having died by suicide, with a note stating that Timmothy was safe but would never be found.

 Background

 Timmothy Pitzen was born in Aurora, Illinois, on October 18, 2004, as the only child of James Pitzen and Amy Joan Marie Fry-Pitzen.
-On May 11, 2011, Timmothy's father dropped him off at his kindergarten class at Greenman Elementary School.
-His mother checked him out of class between 8:10 and 8:15 AM CDT, citing a non-existent family emergency.
-She dropped her vehicle off at a repair shop at 10:00 AM.
+On Wednesday, May 11, 2011, Timmothy's father dropped him off at his kindergarten class at Greenman Elementary School.
+His mother checked him out of class between 8:10 and 8:15 a.m.
+CDT, citing a non-existent family emergency.
+She dropped her vehicle off at a repair shop at 10:00 a.m.
 An employee of the shop drove Fry-Pitzen and her son to the Brookfield Zoo.
-They returned and retrieved their vehicle at 3:00 PM, and drove to the KeyLime Cove Resort in Gurnee, where they spent the night.
-On May 12, 2011, the pair drove to Kalahari Resort in Wisconsin Dells, Wisconsin, and were spotted on security footage in the checkout line at 10:00 AM the next day.
+They returned and retrieved their vehicle at 3:00 p.m., and drove to the KeyLime Cove Resort in Gurnee, where they spent the night.
+On May 12, 2011, the pair drove to Kalahari Resort in Wisconsin Dells, Wisconsin, and were spotted on security footage in the checkout line at 10:00 a.m. the next day.
 Pitzen has not been seen since.